Arithmetic diagonal cycles on unitary Shimura varieties: The Arithmetic Gan--Gross--Prasad conjecture

-The last two subalgebras $\sH_{K}^{S,\spl}$ and $\sH_{K}^{S,\deg=1}$ are introduced in order to apply the automorphic Chebotarev density theorem of Ramakrishnan \cite[Cor.\ B]{Ra} and \cite[Th.\ A]{Ra2} and an expected stronger version (cf. Remark \ref{rem:rama}).
-It is clear that the two subalgebras are in the center of the full Hecke algebra $\sH_K$.

-The Hodge conjecture implies that the Kunneth projector from $\bigoplus_{i\in\BZ}H^i(\Sh_K(\wtHG),\BQ)$ to each summand $H^i(\Sh_K(\wtHG),\BQ)$, or to the primitive cohomology, is induced by algebraic cycles (with $\BQ$-linear combinations).
-Morel and Suh \cite{MS} prove a partial result on the algebraicity of Kunneth projectors for Shimura varieties (the so-called ``standard sign conjecture"), conditional on Arthur's conjecture.
-Here we improve on their result in our setting of unitary groups with the help of the density theorem of Ramakrishnan. \begin{remark} The hypotheses on which \cite{MS} is based are in fact known in our setting: 1) The stabilization of the twisted trace formula is known by the work of Waldspurger.
+The Hodge conjecture implies that the K\"unneth projector from $\bigoplus_{i\in\BZ}H^i(\Sh_K(\wtHG),\BQ)$ to each summand $H^i(\Sh_K(\wtHG),\BQ)$, or to the primitive cohomology, is induced by algebraic cycles (with $\BQ$-linear combinations).
+Morel and Suh \cite{MS} prove a partial result on the algebraicity of K\"unneth projectors for Shimura varieties (the so-called ``standard sign conjecture"), conditional on Arthur's conjecture.
+Now we recall their theorem. \begin{remark} The hypotheses on which \cite{MS} is based are in fact known in our setting: 1) The stabilization of the twisted trace formula is known by the work of Waldspurger.
 2) The Arthur conjecture on the expression of the discrete spectrum in terms of discrete Arthur parameters is known (cf.\ Mok \cite{Mok} for quasi-split unitary groups, and Kaletha--Minguez--Shin--White \cite{KMSW} (and its sequels) for inner forms of unitary groups).
 Here we note that our group $\wtHG$ is a product of a unitary group and a torus by \eqref{proddec}.
 3) The comparison between the Adams--Johnson classification and the Arthur classification of cohomological Arthur parameters of real groups is known by Arancibia--Moeglin--Renard \cite{AMR}. \end{remark}

-\begin{theorem} Let $S$ be a finite set of non-archimedean places of $\BQ$ containing all bad places.
-Let $\varepsilon\in \BZ/2\BZ$.
-Then there exists $f^\varepsilon$ in $\sH_{K}^{S, \spl}$ such that the associated Hecke correspondence induces the projector to the even, resp.\ odd, degree cohomology,
+\begin{theorem}[Morel--Suh] Let $\varepsilon\in \BZ/2\BZ$.
+Then there exists $f^\varepsilon$ in $\sH_{K}$ such that the associated Hecke correspondence induces the projector to the even, resp.\ odd, degree cohomology,

 \end{theorem}